-The Department of Natural Resources and Environmental Control provides a Community Ombudsman, to help communities, business and industry and the public at large understand the Department’s various regulatory and permitting programs.
-The Delaware Small Business Assistance Program provides direct assistance to small businesses and serves as the Departmental liaison with the Registrar of Regulations.
+The Department of Natural Resources and Environmental Control provides Ombudsmen to help communities, business and industry and the public at large understand the Department’s various regulatory and permitting programs.
+The Delaware Business Assistance Program provides direct assistance to businesses and serves as the Departmental liaison with the Registrar of Regulations.

-The three divisions that make up the Office of Environmental Protection — the Division of Water, the Division of Air Quality, and the Division of Waste & Hazardous Substances — all manage regulatory and permitting programs that control various forms of pollution and potentially polluting activities.
+The four divisions that make up the Office of Environmental Protection — the Division of Water, the Division of Air Quality, the Division of Energy and Climate, and the Division of Waste & Hazardous Substances — all manage regulatory and permitting programs that control various forms of pollution and potentially polluting activities.

 For industrial and municipal wastewater treatment systems, including stormwater — the Surface Water Discharges Section: 302.739.9946

 For well and water allocation permits, and well contractors — the Water Supply Section: 302.739.9945